Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Settings-AVS-CVV.md

 ---
-tags: [Address Verification, AVS, Security Code Verification, CVV, Fraud]
+tags: [Address Verification, AVS, Security Code Verification, CVV, Fraud Mitigation]
 ---

-# Address and Security Code Filters
+# Prevent fraud with address and security code filters

 The address and security code filters provide a merchant the ability to enable various transaction filters using the [address](?path=docs/Resources/Guides/Fraud/Address-Verification.md) and [security code](?path=docs/Resources/Guides/Fraud/Security-Code.md) verification requests.
 Commerce Hub will reject and automatically reverse the submitted transaction if the conditions for any of these filters are met.

-Filters are applied by inside of Merchant Configuration and Boarding _(Marketplace in the [Commerce Control Center](https://www.commercecontrol.com))_.
+Filters are applied by inside of Merchant Configuration and Boarding *(Marketplace in the [Commerce Control Center](https://www.commercecontrol.com))*.
 Filters are applied by attributes and the respective response values.

 <!-- theme: info -->
-> Not all banks return a response when cardholder verification data is sent and a filter will not cover this situation.
+> Not all card issuers return a response when cardholder verification data is sent and a filter will not cover this situation.

 ---

-## Response Example
+## Declined transaction response

-##### Example of a charge (201: Created) response.
+Example of a declined [Charges API](?path=docs/Resources/API-Documents/Payments/Charges.md) *(201: Created)* response due to AVS settings.

 <!-- theme: info -->
 > See [Response Handling](?path=docs/Resources/Guides/Response-Codes/Response-Handling.md) for more information.